ignaciovi/Wikipedia-Newsletter/README.md

 ---

 HA (High Availability): A Cloud Databases HA instance group includes a source database instance and one or two replicas.
 If main fails, other will take the place until main is restored.
 It is important to create plan B, C, D in case something bad happens.
 We have to consider all possible failure scenarios.
-AWS facilitates snapshots, but we have to be proactive and do constant backups of our data (enough data to fix something if it recently failed, but not too much data that would conflict with the 3 Vs (volume in particular))
+AWS facilitates snapshots, but we have to be proactive and do constant backups of our data (enough data to fix something if it recently failed, but not too much data that would conflict with the 3 Vs (volume in particular).
+Keep data as long as needed, but not more)

 ---